daniele-zurico/webpack-aot/readme.md

-Simple project that allow to use webpack aot and material design
+Simple project that allow to use webpack aot with lazy loading

 Install all the packages:
 ```